Doodle-Med/whisper-metal-control-center/README.md

 ```

 On macOS you can also run `./scripts/start_whisper.command` to launch everything from Terminal.

+### Combining transcripts & archiving

+- Tick **Combine transcripts into a single output** when uploading to merge every
+  file from the batch into a single transcript panel.
+Each section is separated
+  by the source filename, and the combined output stays available via the
+  *Combined Transcript* row in the queue.
+- Use **Archive Completed** (or the per-row *Archive* button) to move finished
+  jobs into cold storage.
+Toggle between active and archived jobs with
+  *Show Archived*; archived jobs retain their downloads and can be restored at
+  any time.

 ## Configuration
 The backend reads environment variables with the `WHISPER_APP_` prefix.
 Useful knobs: